OpenAgentsInc/openagents/resources/markdown/thesis.md

-## The case for open AI agents
+## The Case for Open AI Agents

-Billions of humanoid robots this decade

-Before then, there will be billions of AI agents.
-Because software proliferates faster than hardware!
+We expect billions of humanoid robots to emerge this decade.
+However, before physical robots become widespread, we will see billions of AI software agents deployed across the digital landscape.
+This rapid proliferation is inevitable because software can be distributed and replicated far more quickly than hardware.

-Who will control those agents?
+The critical question we face is: Who will control these agents?

+Two paths lie ahead:
-Closed-source megacorps infiltrated by governments, de-facto nationalized
+1. Closed-source megacorporations, increasingly infiltrated and controlled by governments, becoming de-facto nationalized entities

-Or open source, open protocols, open ___
+2. Open-source systems built on transparent protocols and decentralized infrastructure

+The choice between these paths will fundamentally shape the future of artificial intelligence and human society.